David Ferrer

+David Ferrer Ern ([daˈvit feˈreɾ ˈɛɾn]; [daˈβið feˈreɾ ˈeɾn]; born 2 April 1982) is a Spanish former professional tennis player.
+He was ranked world No. 3 in men's singles by the Association of Tennis Professionals (ATP) in July 2013.
+Ferrer won 27 ATP Tour singles titles, including a Masters 1000 event at the 2012 Paris Masters.
+He was also the runner-up at the 2013 French Open, the 2007 Tennis Masters Cup, and six Masters events.
+A three-time Davis Cup champion with Spain (in 2008, 2009, and 2011), Ferrer has the thirteenth-highest career prize money earnings among male tennis players (not adjusting for inflation).
+With 734 career match wins, he holds the distinction of winning the most matches on the ATP Tour without having won a major; he is widely considered one of the best players not to have won a major.

-Ferrer turned professional in 2000 and was regarded as a clay-court specialist in his early career, winning 13 of his 27 titles on the surface.
-However, he has had significant success on all surfaces, having reached the final of the 2013 French Open (without losing a set), the semifinals of the Australian and US Opens twice each, and the quarterfinals of Wimbledon twice.
-Ferrer was part of the Spanish Davis Cup team that won the title in 2008, 2009, and 2011.
-He won the 2012 Paris Masters, and was runner-up at six other Masters tournaments as well as the 2007 Tennis Masters Cup.
-He is widely considered one of the best players not to have won a Grand Slam tournament.
-He first achieved a top-10 ranking in 2006 and reached a career-high ranking of world No. 3 in July 2013.
-He retired in 2019, competing for the last time at his home tournament of Madrid.
+Ferrer turned professional in 2000 and was regarded as a clay court specialist in his early career, winning 13 of his 27 titles on the surface.
+However, he had significant success on all surfaces, having reached the final of the 2013 French Open (without losing a set en route), the semifinals of the Australian and US Opens twice each, and the quarterfinals of Wimbledon twice.
+Ferrer retired in 2019, competing for the last time at his home tournament of the Madrid Open.